sebanc/brunch/README.md

 Some options can be passed through the kernel command lines to activate specific features which might be dangerous or not work from everyone:
 - enable_updates: allow native ChromeOS updates (use at your own risk: ChromeOS will be updated but not the Brunch framework/kernel which might render your ChromeOS install unstable or even unbootable),
+- no_ui_delay: allows a (slightly) faster boot but might prevent android apps or some hardware to function correctly,
-- broadcom_wl: enable this option if you need the broadcom_wl module from https://github.com/antoineco/broadcom-wl,
+- broadcom_wl: enable this option if you need the broadcom_wl module,
 - iwlwifi_backport: enable this option if your intel wireless card is not supported natively in the kernel,
+- rtl8188eu: enable this option if you have a rtl8188eu wireless card,
+- rtl8723de: enable this option if you have a rtl8723de wireless card,
 - rtl8821ce: enable this option if you have a rtl8821ce wireless card,
+- acpi_power_button: try this option if long pressing the power button does not display the power menu,
+- alt_touchpad_config: try this option if you have touchpad issues,
 - disable_intel_hda: some Chromebooks need to blacklist the snd_hda_intel module, use this option to reproduce it,
 - asus_c302: applies asus c302 specific firmwares and fixes,
 - baytrail_chromebook: applies baytrail chromebooks specific audio fixes,